top of page

 TAE

-TAE is a philosophical method for inquiry that was developed by Mary Hendricks and Eugene Gendlin at the University of Chicago.
-It has three clusters of steps.
+TAE is a philosophical practice of inquiry developed by Mary Hendricks and Eugene Gendlin at the University of Chicago.
+It involves three kinds of moves.

 • 1st cluster: engaging a „felt sense“ of a problem, issue, subject matter or question.
 Practicing with the resonating/responsive relation of experienced meaning and symbols/formulations.